Midland Red S12 - NHA 750

 Midland Red was in the vanguard of bus design when its own BMMO S6 underfloor-engined single-decker entered service in 1946.
 Development continued, however, including accommodating increases in vehicle dimensions.
 Firstly buses could become 8 feet wide (appropriately known as the S8), an extra six inches, and by 1950 model numbers had moved up to S12, the first design of thirty-footer (an increase of two feet six inches).
 Body contracts to BMMO design on all these early postwar single-deckers, which totalled 500 vehicles, were split between Brush and Metro-Cammell.
 All the earlier production underfloor-engined single-deckers were subsequently rebuilt to the new length, mostly by Roe, to achieve the capacity of the S12.

-Upon withdrawal, 3750 was passed to the Digbeth S12 Group for preservation.
-Alot of restoration work was taken place by Reliance Bus Works for 10 years.
+Upon withdrawal, 3750 was passed to the Digbeth S12 Group for preservation and was rallied extensively before being parked up for many years.
+A lot of restoration work was carried out by Reliance Bus Works until 3750 passed to Transport Museum Wythall in December 2024.